NjbSyd/JavaPrograms/README.md

 # JavaPrograms
-Small ConsoleBased practice programs written in java Lab#1 programs are in CPP
+Small ConsoleBased practice programs written in java.
+Lab#1 programs are in CPP.😊